1. A Light to the Gentiles

 As to the context in which Paul spoke the words of Acts 13:47, he was preaching in Psidian Antioch on his first missionary journey.
 He was speaking that day to a predominantly Gentile audience.
 Not one of the original 12 Apostles was present.

 Paul points out to his audience that "the Lord has commanded us."
 When he says "us," Paul seems to include the new Gentile believers listening to him that day.
-That would be in line with his statement on another occasion that all who belong to Christ are children of Abraham (Galatians 3:7, 29).
-Clearly, Paul felt that the command to take the Good News to the ends of the earth was directed to the whole People of God and not just to the original 12 apostles.
+That would align with his statement on another occasion that all who belong to Christ are children of Abraham (Galatians 3:7, 29).
+Paul felt that the command to take the Good News to the ends of the earth was directed to the whole People of God and not just to the original 12 apostles.

 Ninety years ago, Greek scholar A. T. Robertson wrote a now-classic verse-by-verse look at the New Testament.
 That six-volume work was titled Word Pictures in the NewTestament.
 In his comments on Acts 13:47, Robertson reminded his readers that centuries had passed since Luke penned that verse.
 He further commented that if we calculate from the time of Isaiah's original writing, even more centuries have gone by.
 Robertson then noted that, at the time he was writing, more than half of the world's population still had not heard the Gospel.